zmatthews33/todolist-hooks/README.md

 ## Simple To Do List

-Simple To Do List using hooks in React
+Simple To Do List using React Hooks (specifically useState)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).